 - Spend on graphic design

 A company’s visual identity, aka visual branding, including its logo, color scheme, typography, and other components that serve as its “face,” is what most people see when they think of branding.
 It’s time to depict your message with the fundamentals of graphic design now that you’ve clarified your heart and message.
 You can make use of procreate paper texture brush and other unique tools to create meaningful visuals.
+Remember that brand consistency is key.
+All visual elements you put out into the world, from website design to custom mailing bags, represent and advertise your company.
+Keep a uniform color palette, theme, touch, and feel.

 Take Apple, for example; its white logo represents purity, simplicity, and pristineness.
 These are the exact qualities that Apple talks about when advertising its products.
 Tesla also uses the white color in its logo design to depict the purity of its items.
 The symbols of both these brands are widely recognized and set them apart from their competitors.